New Zealand–North Island Encompassed

 Day 8 National Park (1B,1D)

-An early start to walk across the Tongriro Crossing, New Zealand's top-rated 1-day trek.
+An early start to walk across the Tongariro Crossing, New Zealand's top-rated 1-day trek.
 Collecting supplies before the trek, the transfer will drop the group off for the self-guided trek and collect eveyone at the other end.
 Experience spectacular views while traversing across the volcanic range, one volcano is currently active.
 We ensure that you are prepared by going through a safety checklist and taking you to buy the supplies you might not have for the 19.4 km trek.
 The elements can consistently be changing, remember to dress accordingly and bring snacks.
 If the weather is too bad for the trek there will be alternative options such as smaller walks in the area or a visit to remote hot springs.
-Additionally, if you do not wish to do the Tongriro Crossing other activities can be arranged. *Please note: In the winter months (usually between June and October) when there is snow on the mountains the crossing can only be done with special equipment and a guide.
-If you still wish to do the crossing your CEO can arrange it and there will be an extra cost of around $100 for the equipment and guidance.
+Additionally, if you do not wish to do the Tongariro Crossing other activities can be arranged. *Please note: In the winter months (usually between June and October) when there is snow on the mountains the crossing can only be done with special equipment and a guide.
+If you still wish to do the crossing your CEO can arrange it and there will be an extra cost of around $100 for equipment, guidance and additional transportation.
 If you do not wish to do the walk in such conditions we include a couple of shorter walks and visit the Volcanic Information Centre as an alternative activity during these months.
 After finishing the trek travel to a ski lodge on the side of a mountain for the night.
 A spa and sauna on site will help ease those tired muscles.
 Estimated travel time: 3 hours driving time, walking time depending on group speed and size.
 Travel distance: 180 km driving, 19.4 km walking

 Day 9 Wellington (1B)